swiftlang/swift-evolution/proposals/0000-map-sorting.md

 ### `isExpensiveTransform`

 The `isExpensiveTransform` is an optional flag included in the proposed method so that the caller may opt-in to using the [Schwartzian Transform](https://en.wikipedia.org/wiki/Schwartzian_transform).
 The authors think that this optimization is useful enough to be worth including as a part of the proposal.
 Since it is an optional parameter (defaulting to `false`), it could alternatively be excluded.
-Callers seeking this sort of optimization would otherwise have to use a more complex pattern that is both easy to get wrong and generally less efficient than the implementation provided in this proposal.
+Performance-minded users would otherwise have to reinvent the wheel, which tends to be a source of mistakes and suboptimal performance.

 ```swift
 array.map { ($0, $0.count) }